bneil/bneil.github.io/content/posts/2025-09-14-biking-to-weecasa.md

 I have to admit, I was pretty good up until I accidently forgot about refilling my water so that wasn't fun.
 Also I didn't realize the last ten miles or so would be at a 2-4% grade.
 That combination of dehydration and hills, made me super happy to find a circle K on the way into Lyons.
-Ended up buying a gallon of water and dumping a quarter on my head.
+Ended up buying a gallon of water and dumping a quarter of it on my head.

 So lesson learned about that.
 When I finally started feeling better, I kept on.